microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

 The following are required to complete this HOL:

 - An Azure subscription, which will be used to create the VM and query Data Lake.
-Verified students can get access through [Azure for Students](http://aka.ms/azure5students).
+Students can get access through [Azure for Students](http://aka.ms/azure4students).
+To quickly verify your student status, use your school-issued email address like "your_name@your_school.edu" or equivalent.
+This will become your Microsoft Account that you can use to log-into the [Azure Portal](http://portal.azure.com).

 ### Resources